Vardot/vartheme_bs5/README.md

 #### Step 2

-Go to the root of the theme and run the following commands: `npm install` or `yarn install`.
+Go to the root of the theme and run the following commands: `yarn install`.

 #### Step 3
 Initialize the theme with latest Bootstrap 5 version